chromilo/udacity-suse-scholarship/README.md

 ---
 Day 42:
 1. Yesterday I studied for my Okta exam.
 I submitted the final tally of #st_canada members who completed the course.
 2. Today I took the Okta Certified Professional exam and passed.
 I'll get the total breakdown via email soon but I believe I was very close to not passing.
-Hate DOMC (Discrete Option Multiple Choice) style of question type exams.
+Hate DOMC (Discrete Option Multiple Choice) style of question for exams.
 I attended the end party Zoom call and posted my updates to my GitHub repo.
 3. Got some help on a possible docker image type for golang alpine go-helloworld app on an RPi 3.
 Just need some time to try it out.

 #reflect